Mesh2509/Decentralize-e-voting-system-using-blockchain/README.md

 # Decentralize-e-voting-system-using-blockchain
-Decentralized e-voting system using blockchain seminar report (SSGMCE College 2023–24) The E-voting using blockchain is implemented using technologies:
+Decentralized e-voting system using blockchain seminar report (RMDSSOE College 2023–24) The E-voting using blockchain is implemented using technologies:
 1) React/Vanilla JS
 2) Remix IDE